 Serendipitous circumstance lead to Vergil Holland purchasing Max when he was 16 months old.
 I was at Vergil’s farm the day after Max arrived and although he had yet to work sheep, he struck me as special.
 Two days after Vergil purchased him I took Max home and began a remarkable partnership.

 Max was exceptional at turning back and shedding with outstanding stamina and athleticism.
-Perhaps most admirably he had tremendous heart and has always punched above his weight.
+Perhaps most admirably he had tremendous heart and always punched above his weight.
 He was still winning trials at 12years old and although we lost Max to cancer in December 2013, he lives everyday in our heart.
 Alasdair often told me how fortunate I was to have Bear and Max.
 He also correctly predicted they would be the standard for which I would measure all other dogs.